confluence/python-textbok/python_notes/02_Python_Basics.rst

 The symbols in the string which start with percent signs (``%``) are placeholders, and the variables which are to be inserted into those positions are given after the string formatting operator, ``%``, in the same order in which they appear in the string.
 If there is only one variable, it doesn't require any kind of wrapper, but if you have more than one you need to put them in a tuple (between round brackets).
 The placeholders symbols have different letters depending on the type of the variable -- ``name`` is a string, but ``age`` is an integer.
 All the variables will be converted to strings before being combined with the rest of the message.
 We will discuss types in more detail soon.

-..
-Todo:: this is technically deprecated in 3.1, so should we use .format() instead?

 Files
 -----